 With almost a thousand rooms that are close to 45.000 square meters, Windsor castle is one of the biggest residences in the world.

 Running a palace like this requires quite some personnel.
-Around 150 of those lucky enough to work there, enjoy accomodation inside the castle.
+Around 150 of those lucky enough to work there, enjoy accommodation inside the castle.

 In terms of architectural style, Windsor Castle is quite unique.
-Here’s a quote about it from Wikipedia:
+Here’s a quote about it: